Degree requirements you can put into practice

 - Fulfill 60 classroom credits and 20 clinical credits to earn your MSAT in two years

-- Fulfill 174 credit hours in five years to earn the Bachelor of Science in Health Science or Bachelor of Science in Exercise Science and the professional Master of Science in Athletic Training degree.
+- Fulfill 174 credit hours in five years to earn the Bachelor of Science in Health Science or Bachelor of Science in Exercise Science and the Master of Science in Athletic Training degrees.

 - Complete 94 credit hours for the Bachelor of Science in Health Science or Exercise Science by the end of your third year; the remaining 32 credits required for the bachelor’s degree will be earned through graduate level courses in athletic training taken in the summer between the third and fourth year and during the fall of the fourth year of study.

 To enhance your learning, all program courses are taught by expert faculty who bring real-world experience from the front lines of athletic training to each discussion.
 Classroom learning is complemented through clinical education experiences.
 Under the supervision of certified athletic trainers and other health care providers, students further develop their knowledge and skills in a wide range of settings to promote interprofessional collaboration.
 In addition, interactive lectures and group projects help you build a better understanding of the clinical skills needed to effectively care for athletes and other individuals as part of a healthcare team.